jsreport/docs/docs/pdf-utils.md

 ## Forms
-> The pdf forms are experimental jsreport feature and the API may change in the future versions.
+> The pdf forms are an experimental jsreport feature and the API may change in the future versions.
 Please help us and report problems or submit feature requests.

 The extension adds also helper `pdfFormField` which can be used to create pdf forms.
 You can place the helper call anywhere in your html/css and it gets properly positioned.
 Example: